 Perfect to fit inside the crate or the puppy pen.
 Easy to clean, machine washable.

 I love these bowls, I use them for all of my dogs.
-Eating from a raised dish is a healthier option, this these make is still easy to feed in the crate.
-Prefered for potty training, as they do not want to soil where they eat and sleep.
+Eating from a raised dish is a healthier option for your pup/dog.
+This bowl makes it is easy to feed in the crate.
+Which promotes not soiling, as they do not want to potty where they eat and sleep.

 Puppy pens come in many shapes and sizes.
 I have used many over the years (metal and plastic).
 The Iris Puppy Pen is the one that I have chosen to move forward with.
 I do recommend the 6 panel, which will allow you to expand the space once your puppy is acclimated.
 This will also work well with a litter box if you choose to use one.
 I have the 24" version, if you are worried about your puppy jumping you can upgrade to the taller version.

-If your puppy will by flying home, I highly recommend to purchase his/her flight bag and have it sent to me at least two weeks prior to travel.
+If your puppy will be flying home, I highly recommend the purchase of his/her flight bag.
+I do ask that you have it sent to me at least two weeks before your pickup dates.
 This will give me ample time to train your puppy to the bag, having them ready for travel day.
-Training the skill takes a LOT of the stress out of travel day.
+Training the skill takes a LOT of the stress out of travel.
 Your puppy will look at their bag as their own.
-It is a known space and this will make travel that much easier.
-This is the bag that we use for flight travel with our own dogs.
-I recommend a large bag, this will allow room to grow and be useful for your dogs entire life.
+It is a known space, and this will make travel that much easier.
+This is the bag that we use for our own dogs.
+I recommend a medium or large bag*; the large size will allow room to grow and be useful for your dog's entire life. *Some airlines have given a little pushback on the large, BUT this is the size that I fly with, and I have never been refused.

 We understand that not everyone can fit a crate in their car.
 For that reason if your pup is going to ride loose, it is important to ensure that the harness you are using for them fits proper AND is crash tested.
 On those odd trips that one of my dogs ride loose (normally it is when we are out Jeeping in the desert) we use the Kurgo Harness, it is easy to use with any seatbelt assembly.
 This is NOT a harness I recommend for daily walking etc.

-Once you dive into our Puppy Principles Online Academy (this is gifted to you as part of your puppy purchase) you will find that teaching your pup to go to "place" is a hand skill.
+Once you dive into our Puppy Principles Online Academy (this is gifted to you as part of your puppy purchase), you will find that teaching your pup to go to "place" is a handy skill.
 We use and recommend Kuranda Pet Beds.
 The nice thing about a raised bed during training (and after) is that your dog is either on it or not.
 This makes the skill very black and white for your pup, expediting your training.
-PLUS they are chew proof!
+PLUS, they are chew-proof!
 Perfect for puppies!!